About Cataract:

 In many cases, the exact cause is unknown.
 The main causes of congenital cataracts are genetic disorders (like Down’s Syndrome) and infections during pregnancy (like measles and rubella).

 Juvenile cataracts are acquired later in life.
-They may be due to diabetes, eye trauma, infection by a parasite, or galactosaemia (a condition where the sugar in milk cannot be broken down by the body).
+They may be due to diabetes, eye injury, infection by a parasite, or galactosaemia (a condition where the sugar in milk cannot be broken down by the body).

 If you have a family history of childhood cataracts, your child may be at a greater risk.